 \subsection{Model-based Identification}

-In addition to the above human-prior and error-analysis driven approaches which are usually specific to each task, there is also a line of work identifying robustness failures that are either task-agnostic like white-box text attack methods \cite{ebrahimi2017hotflip,textfooler,alzantot2018generating}, or even input-agnostic like universal adversarial triggers \cite{wallace-etal-2019-universal} and natural attack triggers \cite{song-etal-2021-universal}.
+In addition to the human-prior and error-analysis driven approaches which are usually specific to each task, other lines of work identify robustness failures that are \textit{task-agnostic} like white-box text attack methods \cite{ebrahimi-etal-2018-hotflip,alzantot2018generating,textfooler}, and even \textit{input-agnostic} like universal adversarial triggers \cite{wallace-etal-2019-universal} and natural attack triggers \cite{song-etal-2021-universal}.

-Another line of work proposes to learn an additional model to capture biases, e.g., in visual question answering, \citet{clark-etal-2019-dont} train a naive model to predict prototypical answers based on the question only irrespective of context; \citet{he2019unlearn,utama-etal-2020-mind} propose to learn a biased model that only uses dataset-bias related features.
+Another line of work proposes to learn an additional model to capture biases, e.g., in visual question answering, \citet{clark-etal-2019-dont} train a naive model to predict prototypical answers based on the question only irrespective of the context; \citet{he2019unlearn,utama-etal-2020-mind} propose to learn a biased model that only uses dataset-bias related features.
 This framework has also been used to capture unknown biases assuming that the lower capacity model learns to capture relatively shallow correlations during training \cite{clark2020learning}.
-In addition, \citet{wang-culotta-2020-identifying} aim at identifying shortcuts in models by training classifiers to better distinguish ``spurious'' correlations from ``genuine'' ones from human annotated examples.
+In addition, \citet{wang-culotta-2020-identifying} identify model shortcuts by training classifiers to better distinguish ``spurious'' correlations from ``genuine'' ones based on human annotated examples.